-We perform the following screening and evaluation process on every candidate we recommend to work within your company or organization:
+We perform the following screening and evaluation process on all candidates we recommend to work within your company or organization:

-- One of our trained hiring specialists conducts a pre-employment interview to discuss the candidate’s career goals and evaluate appropriate placement opportunities.
+One of our trained hiring specialists conducts pre-employment interviews to discuss career goals of potential candidates and evaluate appropriate placement opportunities.

-- We then perform a state criminal background check to determine whether the candidate could pose an unreasonable risk to your business, your current employees, or your customers and guests.
+We then perform a state and national background, social security number trace, and national sex offender search to determine whether candidates could pose an unreasonable risk to your business, your current employees, or your customers and guests.

-- Last, we use E-Verify, an internet-based system that compares information from an employee's Form I-9 to data from U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.
+Last, we use E-Verify, an internet-based system that compares information from employees’ Form I-9 to data from U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.

 Employment Screening À la Carte

-The following services are available à la carte to all employers, even those who do not use our staffing and recruiting services:
+We offer a variety of à la carte employment screening services to all employers, even those who do not use our staffing and recruiting services.

-- Federal Background Check – $20 (tax evasion, embezzlement, counterfeiting, bank robbery, and other things not included in state or county searches)
+- Federal Background Check- Tax evasion, embezzlement, counterfeiting, bank robbery, and other things not included in state or county searches

-- National Criminal Report - $30 (searches national criminal and sex offender databases)
+- National Criminal Report- Searches national criminal and sex offender databases

 Education and Skills:

-- National Driver Register (NDR) - $20 (suspended or revoked licenses or serious traffic violations)
+- National Driver Register (NDR)- Suspended or revoked licenses or serious traffic violations

-- Sanctions - $10 (searches federal sanctions lists related to healthcare industry, including System for Award Management (SAM) and U.S. General Services Administration (GSA)
+- Sanctions- Searches federal sanctions lists related to healthcare industry, including System for Award Management (SAM) and U.S. General Services Administration (GSA)

-- Office of Inspector General (OIG) - $10 (identifies individuals on the List of Excluded Individuals/Entities (LEIE) who may no longer have Medicare benefits due to program-related fraud and patient abuse, licensing board actions and default on health education assistance loans)
+- Office of Inspector General (OIG)- Identifies individuals on the List of Excluded Individuals/Entities (LEIE) who may no longer have Medicare benefits due to program-related fraud and patient abuse, licensing board actions and default on health education assistance loans

 "All of Council on Aging’s vital services rely on safe, dependable staff and volunteers.
 A key aspect of finding and onboarding those individuals involves Motor Vehicle Report screenings, which LandrumHR has been providing to the agency for many years as part of their pre-screening services.
 What a joy it is to work with them!